-US citizen arrested in Russian on spying charges
+Paul Whelan, U.S. citizen, arrested in Russia on spying charges

-MOSCOW (AP) - Russia’s domestic security agency says it has arrested a U.S. citizen on espionage charges.
+MOSCOW (AP) — Russia’s domestic security agency said Monday that it has arrested a U.S. citizen on espionage charges.

-The Federal Security Service, or FSB, the top KGB successor agency, said that the American man detained in Moscow on Friday.
+The Federal Security Service, or FSB, the top KGB successor agency, said that Paul Whelan was detained in Moscow on Friday.
 The agency said in Monday’s statement that he was caught “during an espionage operation,” but didn’t give any details.

-The state Tass news agency identified the detained man as Paul Whelan.
 Spying charges carry a prison sentence of up to 20 years in Russia.

+The Russian Foreign Ministry said the U.S. Embassy was duly notified about the arrest, but wouldn’t give any further information.

 The U.S. Embassy in Moscow had no immediate comment.